Return to UCSF Voicemail service page

 - Press 1 to confirm that you want to switch to voice commands.

-- Note: When you delete a voicemail using the telephone system, the voicemail (email with sound file attachment) is also deleted from your Outlook mailbox.
+- Note: When you delete a voicemail using the telephone system, the voicemail (email with sound file attachment) is also deleted from your Outlook inbox.

 How-tos